knative/docs/serving/samples/autoscale-go/README.md

    kubectl apply --filename serving/samples/autoscale-go/service.yaml
    ```

-1. Find the ingress hostname and IP and export as an environment variable:
+1. To get the ingress IP for your cluster, use the following command.
+If your cluster is new, it can take some time for the service to get an external IP address:

    ```shell
    # In Knative 0.2.x and prior versions, the `knative-ingressgateway` service was used instead of `istio-ingressgateway`.